-- 1. Bring truck to complete stop.

-- 2. Put the directional control lever in the NEUTRAL position.

-- 3. Apply the parking brake.

-- 4. Turn the key switch to the OFF position.
+- 1. Bring truck to complete stop. - 2.
+Put the directional control lever in the NEUTRAL position. - 3.
+Lower the lift mechanism fully. - 4.
+Set the parking brake (applies automatically). - 5.
+Turn the key switch to the OFF position.

-- 5. Lower the lift mechanism fully.

 If you are going to leave the truck unattended: